 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 22.03.001), QE II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 22.03.001), Queen Elizabeth II Library, Memorial University, St. John’s, NL.

 The Sagona, meanwhile, was also docked at St. John’s in October before arriving at Cartwright on 20 October.
 The vessel, owned by the Reid Newfoundland Company, regularly visited communities between the island of Newfoundland and the Labrador coast to drop off passengers, mail, and other cargo.
 It had been in port at St. John’s for four days before departing for Labrador on 15 October.
 During that time, St. John’s newspapers wrote daily of the worsening influenza epidemic and Medical Officer of Health N.S.
 Fraser closed the city’s schools, theatres, and other public buildings to prevent the disease from spreading.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 22.05.001), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 22.05.001), Queen Elizabeth II Library, Memorial University, St. John's, NL.

 Nonetheless, the government did not keep the Sagona’s crew in quarantine during their stay and did not prevent them from leaving for Cartwright.
 When the ship arrived days later, Reverend Henry Gordon, an Anglican missionary working in Labrador, recorded in his journal that some of the ship’s passengers seemed ill: “Our newspapers relate of a serious epidemic which is raging in Newfoundland and other parts of the world.
 One hopes that it will not reach down here, but the fact that some of the steamer’s crew are down with it looks ominous.”
 Many Cartwright residents were sick within days of the Sagona’s arrival, and the virus rapidly spread through Sandwich Bay, killing 69 of the area’s 300 residents.